YanzhangIloveme/DynamicBLportfolio/README.md

 I have tried this idea and use maximum return portfolio and mimimum risk portfolio as comparison.
 The results look good.
 The daily AR-GARCH corrected Black-Litterman portfolio tends to outperform other portfolios, with a higher Sharpe ratio at around 0.11308.

+It's easy to use and see the results.
+Open "GrpAsgmData.mat" and " OpenHighLowPrice" (They are data) into your matlab and just run "fullcode.m".